egilron/litbank4wl-coref/README.md

 # Train WL-coref on Litbank data
-Not sofisticated, but it runs on my hardware.
+The aim is to create a model for coreference resolution, on the freely accessible litbank-data.
+The aim is just to see that it runs, before I try WL-coref on a Norwegian setup.

 - Get your virtual environment ready, e.g. through the rquirements.txt in wl-coref
-- Run setup.sh to clone the resources
+- Run `setup.sh` to clone the resources
-- Run `litbank2jsonlines.py`
+- Run `python litbank2jsonlines.py`
 - Run `python litbank_to_heads.py`

 This process has established the litbank folder with jsonlines data, and copied the config file litbank_config.toml into the wl-coref folder